Estecka/42-cube3d/.drafts/Unproject.md

 We know P".
 We know all values of M.
-We are looking for P".
+We are looking for P'.
 `P'w = FPz`

 ` P"z   =     E/F + G/FPz`